Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Theoretical Framework

 \subsection{Introducing Lie Algebras}

-If the Lie group $(G, \odot)$ is viewed as a surface, then $W$ belonging to this Lie group represents a point on that surface.
-The Lie algebra is the tangent plane at that point relative to the surface.
-Movement on the tangent plane is simpler because it is linear.
-Formally, the Lie algebra is a linear space.
-Treating $W$ as a real vector, we can perform scalar multiplication and addition, forming a linear space denoted $\mathfrak{g}$.
+Viewing the Lie group $(G,\odot)$ as a smooth manifold, a parameter set $W \in G$ corresponds to a point on this manifold, while the associated Lie algebra $\mathfrak{g}$ is the tangent space at $W$ (Fig.~\ref{fig:Update Methods}).
+The Lie algebra is a linear space, where updates are simpler due to the availability of addition and scalar multiplication.